Update: We posted the results from parts 1 through 8 as a Social Science Research Network (SSRN) working paper in pdf format:

 - CAPE severely elevated (30+): A below -1% real return over the next ten years.
 Bummer!
 Good luck starting your retirement in that environment!

-Quite intriguingly, over the 30-year horizon (top panel) and for equity weights greater than 40%, every single failure of the 4% rule occurred when the CAPE was above 20 at the start of the retirement.
-In contrast, for all CAPE<20 you have a 100% success rate.
+Quite intriguingly, over the 30-year horizon (top panel) and for equity weights greater than 40%, every single failure of the 4% rule occurred when the CAPE was above 15 at the start of retirement.
+In contrast, for all CAPE<15 you have a 100% success rate.
+You get close to a 100% success rate with a 75+% equity portion and the CAPE<20.
 I wish the original authors of the Trinity Study had dug deeper into when those failures occur.

-Also, did we mention that a 30-year horizon is a completely different animal from a 60-year horizon?
-Oh, yeah, we pointed that out before, but just to state the obvious, success probabilities are much, much lower over the longer horizon.
+Also, did we mention that a 30-year horizon is an entirely different animal from a 60-year horizon?
+Oh, yeah, we pointed that out before, but to state the obvious, success probabilities are much, much lower over the longer horizon.

 Higher final value target